 But first, we start with the question, is early mathematics important?
 The answer to this question is a definite Yes!
-Several studies have indicated that early exposure to the language of mathematics and its symbol system, in home and pre-schools, is a significant indicator of later life mathematical competence.
+Several studies have indicated that early exposure to the language of mathematics and its symbol system, in home and pre-school / kindergarten, is a significant indicator of later life mathematical competence.
 The same study also indicated that early mathematical concepts might be learnt by the child from as early as 14 months onwards.

 In this blog, we aim to give you a detailed explanation in simple language regarding early counting (enumeration) milestones.
 The focus is on children between the ages of 18 and 36 Months.
 The problem in charting out any of the early mathematics milestones of children, including enumeration milestones, is that different children develop skills at varying paces and that is perfectly normal.
 It is important for parents to keep this in mind and avoid a one-size-fits-all kind of approach to early math milestones, including counting milestones.

 Early childhood mathematics comprises various sub-subjects.
 Counting numbers (enumeration) is just one small part of early childhood mathematics.
 Spatial sense (geometry), measurement, recognizing patterns, logical reasoning and symbolic logic (algebra) all begin to take root in early childhood itself.
 This blog focuses only on enumeration and not on other sub-subjects.
 You will find specific resources on other sub-subjects on our website.